 If you’re a parent with young children, you likely have a playground (or two) that you tend to visit when your kids need to burn off some steam.
 Neighborhood parks are great for this, but I have noticed that after about 30-45 minutes, my kids start to wander, looking for another form of stimulation.
 Another thing that you may not think of while you’re watching your kids play is that the playground environment can be overwhelming and difficult for children with sensory disabilities, or really a disability of any kind.

 West Fork Park in Green Township recognized all of these concerns and made extreme plans to solve every playground issues possible.
-And if you’ve paid a visit to their new play space on West Fork Road, then you know they’ve succeeded.
+And if you’ve paid a visit to West Fork Park, then you know they’ve succeeded.

 There is just so much to love about this unbelievably charming playground.
 As a parent, one of my favorite things is that there is no mulch or dirt — which also means no mud!
+(The soft green turf is perfect for my newly mobile toddler.)
 There are benches around the space and it’s the perfect size so you can easily keep an eye on your kids.
-Another unique feature is the interaction you can have with the app, Biba.
-You can download the app to your phone and kids can look at a map of the playground and go on a scavenger hunt of sorts.
-It’s just another added layer of fun at an already wonderful destination.

-West Fork Park is one of those places in Cincinnati that is so worth the drive with your kids, no matter where you live.
-It’s very close to the North Bend Road exit from 74, so it’s easy to access and you can pack a lunch to enjoy or there are a few restaurants/fast food options nearby, as well.
+West Fork Park is one of those places in Cincinnati that is so worth the drive, no matter where you live.
+Having four kids at different stages and with various interests, it can be nearly impossible to find a playground that makes everyone happy.
+West Fork Park is one of those rare unicorns.
 Make a day of it and check out this beautifully inclusive park in Cincinnati that provides vibrant fun for every member of your family.